 Exxon acquired XTO energy through an all stock transaction valuing XTO at $41 billion on December 14, 2009.
 It is the largest US petroleum takeover since 2006 and highlights Exxon Mobil's continued move into shale based oil and natural gas.

 XTO has a strong hold in the shale plays in America, including the Marcellus, the Haynesville and the Bakken basins.
 The acquisition will boost the company's resource base by 10%, leveraging XTO's leadership in the oil and gas industry.
 XTO energy's current unconventional resource base consists of 45 trillion cubic feet of natural gas.

-- Complexity of projects: Various oil companies have embarked on different projects to extract oil such as deepwater, GTL, oil sands, etc. This has led to longer development timelines which have in turn resulted in higher costs.
+While Exxon’s total hydrocarbon production has remained relatively flat over the last decade, its capital expenditures have soared from around $18 billion in 2005 to over $42 billion in 2013.
+This is a clear indication of how difficult the oil drilling business has become over the years.
+This has been primarily due increasing complexity of upstream projects.
+Various oil companies have embarked on different projects to extract oil such as deepwater, GTL, oil sands, etc. This has led to longer development timelines which have in turn resulted in higher costs.